 - ½ cup dairy free yogurt (I used Kitehill almond milk yogurt)

 - Preheat oven to 350 degrees F.

-**If you want strawberry chunks visible in your muffins (like the ones pictured) then add only half of the freeze dried strawberries to the mixture (step 2).
-Blend in food processor until batter is smooth.
-Then add remaining freeze dried strawberries and blend a few seconds more.
+**If you want strawberry chunks visible in your muffins (like the ones pictured) then add only half of the freeze dried strawberries to the mixture (step 3).
+Blend until batter is smooth.
+Then add remaining freeze dried strawberries and pulse batter a few times.

 Keywords: protein muffins, strawberry muffins, strawberry protein muffins, no added sugar, freeze dried strawberry recipes, low carb muffins, paleo protein muffins, pea protein muffins, healthy low carb snacks, blender muffins

 I am currently making these and was curious what the calories are for them!